Do you need to eat fruits and vegetables?

 Nearly all research on the benefits of fruit and vegetables for other conditions is observational, but a couple of experimental studies suggest potential benefits:

-- Bone health: Results from one RCT found that increasing intake of certain fruits, vegetables and herbs may improve bone health.
-Postmenopausal women assigned to consume the “Scarborough Fare” diet — which included several daily servings of leafy greens, cabbage, onions, mushrooms, prunes and, of course, parsley, sage, rosemary and thyme (remember the old Simon and Garfunkel song?) — experienced less bone breakdown and calcium loss than women who consumed their usual diets or added other types of plants to their diets.28
+- Bone health: Results from one RCT found that increasing intake of certain fruits, vegetables, and herbs may improve bone health.
+Postmenopausal women who ate the “Scarborough Fair” diet — which included daily servings of leafy greens, cabbage, onions, mushrooms, prunes and, of course, parsley, sage, rosemary, and thyme (remember the old Simon and Garfunkel song?) — experienced less bone breakdown and calcium loss than women who consumed their usual diets or added other types of plants to their diets.34 In addition, a meta-analysis of both observational studies and RCTs found an association between an increased intake of fruits and vegetables and a decrease in the risk of fractures.35

-- Psychological health: Only a single two-week study has investigated the potential psychological benefits of increasing fruit and vegetable intake in young adults who typically consume very little of these foods.
-The study participants reported improvements in well-being and motivation but no changes in depressive symptoms or overall mood.29
+- Psychological health: A two-week study investigated the potential mental-health benefits of increasing fruit and vegetable intake in young adults who typically consume very little of these foods.
+The study participants reported improvements in well-being and motivation but no changes in depressive symptoms or overall mood.36

 5. Can eating fruits and vegetables cause health problems in some people?